q1erty/q1erty/README.md

 - 👋 Hi, I’m @q1erty.
 - 👀 I’m interested in cybersecurity and testing.
-- 🌱 I’m currently learning  Java and Java Script, MySQL and manual testing.
+- 🌱 I’m currently learning HTML, CSS and Java Script, MySQL and manual testing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software testing.
 - 📫 How to reach me ...

 <!---